By: Mark Edwards

 All of the above are indispensable components in a laboratory, but there are some things you can do to improve the sustainability of a laboratory.

 One thing to consider is the source of energy.
-In big buildings with very energy demanding laboratories, it might be a good idea to consider a solar energy panel to supplement the supply to the lab.
-Solar cells emit almost no pollution and enables the building to be self-sufficient with energy most of the time.
+In big buildings with very energy-demanding laboratories, it might be a good idea to consider a solar energy panel to supplement the supply to the lab.
+Solar cells emit almost no pollution and enable the building to be self-sufficient with energy most of the time.

 Choosing the right ventilation, containment, and exhaust systems for the job can also lower the energy consumption of the lab and thereby its carbon footprint.